 Most lead playing needs some sort of delay.
-Checking out what the pros use is a good way to see if you should add it to your guitar tone.
+Checking out what the pros use is a good way to see if you should add it to your electric guitar tone.

 While octave pedals are not necessary, it was worth a mention.
 I have had some cool sounds with them and lead playing.
 And just like the name says, they add another octave up or down to your guitar pitch.
 These can be very useful for adding some fun and versatility to playing.

 These pedals are great for parts that either need to be futuristic or spacey in sound.
 Another use for the octave pedal is to create an aggressive lead sound.
 One that does not need as much gain or saturation, but still needs some punch.

 You may find some lead players will use all these different pedals at once, or only one of them for certain parts.
 But this style is not written in stone, and you should experiment to see what gear works for you.

 So if lead guitar playing is something you enjoy, don’t be afraid to experiment.
 Especially with pedals to find your tone perfection.
-And keep in mind that this equipment can work well with other styles, not just rock!
+And keep in mind that this equipment can work well with other styles, not just rock music!

 How Do You Thicken a Lead Guitar Tone?

 There are a lot of lead guitar players who add in octave pedals to beef up their tone.
 Also, adding some delay helps widen out parts and can help thicken lead sounds too.

 You should also consider your choice of pickups and the configuration.
 Some can produce a thin sound.

 What Does a Wah Pedal Do for the Lead Guitar Tone?

 The wah pedal is a very common lead guitar effect.
 It’s used to create a vocal-type tone for parts.
 It can be used to simply add some character and dimension that are high-pitched.